AnHosu/iot_poc/greengrass_ml.md

 <br>
 Synchronising the Shadow just means that the local Shadow service will send regular updates to the cloud based Shadow such that the status quo is reflected there as well.
 We would usually do this to support an application running in the cloud, but in this case we are doing it mostly for show.<br>
 It is important to note that the synchronisation works both ways.
 Updates that are done to the local Shadow will eventually be reflected in the cloud based Shadow and vice versa.
 We will not have anything directly updating the cloud Shadow in this case, however.<br>
 Setting up synchronisation is actually fairly straight forward.
 We navigate to our Greengrass group and find the Device page.
 Next to the Device we added earlier it should be saing 'Local Shadow Only'.
-All we have to do is to expand the options for that Device by clicking the three dots and selecting Enable Shadow Synchronisation:
+All we have to do is to expand the options for that Device by clicking the three dots and selecting Enable Shadow Synchronisation.
 <div align="center">
 	<img width=500 src="images/aws_shadow_sync_enable.png" alt="Local to Cloud Shadow Sync">
 	<br>